Managed Prometheus AlertsΒΆ

 ruleSelectorNilUsesHelmValues: false

-Finally, to start syncing alerts to your cluster, add the following snippet to Robustaβs Helm values file named generated_values.yaml
+Finally, make sure that the following snippet is in Robustaβs Helm values file named generated_values.yaml

 :